-This book is a compassionate delivery on loss and the affect on lives years on.
+The Long And Faraway Gone is a compassionate delivery on loss and the affect on lives years on.
 It’s poignant and reflective, at times desperate and painful.
 When the two story lines rubbed up against each other I felt a smack of satisfaction.
 While not connected, they lead you in a way, to the realm of how and why.

 Much more than expected.
 Thank you Lou Berney!

 Here’s another book where I felt such an impact: Blood on the Tracks